 With the premium plans, there are a lot of proactive efforts taken for investigators.
 Apart from all the things available with free plans, investigators get benefited from direct connectivity and the ability to engage in premium connect program.

 - You can directly promote your profile and suitability for any clinical trial with a premium plan.
 When you do this, the trial manager tends to get more and complete information about you, which increases your chances of participation in detailed feasibility.

 - With the complimentary Premium Connect program, your profile is shared with trial managers in the global network, who may contact you on this platform for their clinical trial requirements.
 This way, your access to clinical trials globally increases many folds and the time to get clinical trial feasibility requests is shortened significantly.

 - Besides this, several programs like online sessions, interactions with interested trial managers, and other customized programs boost your connectivity and reputation as a potential investigator strongly.

 Even if there is no clinical trial available on the platform for you, the efforts to connect you with trials continue with active premium plans.
 What’s more interesting is that there are active and experienced teams working behind the scenes to ensure your success.

-We hope, with these ways, you’ll be able to enhance your clinical trial opportunities.
-Let us know with your comments and messages, if we missed anything or if you’ve a story to share in this matter.
+We hope, in these ways, you’ll be able to enhance your clinical trial opportunities.
+Let us know with your comments and messages, if we missed anything or if you have a story to share in this matter.
 Happy researching!